 7. The student has a right to appeal against the admission decision and can request a review of a decision concerning the selection or admission.
 The appeal policy is available on the college website.
 (Indicator -3, Chapter B2)

 The college does not allow appeals based on academic judgement., An appeal can be filed with regards to procedural grounds only within 2 weeks of the decision

 8. The College will inform the prospective students of any significant changes in the programme they have applied and will advise promptly of the other choices available.
 (Indicator -9, chapter B2)

 The College’s Senior Management Team will monitor the operation of the policy by receiving an annual report on admissions.

-MRC’s commitment to maintaining high standards in the provision of education and other services is coupled with its aim of eliminating discrimination and promote equal opportunities for all as required under the provisions of national legislation.
+Mont Rose College commitment to maintaining high standards in the provision of education and other services is coupled with its aim of eliminating discrimination and the promotion of equal opportunities for all as required under the provisions of national legislation.

 Notwithstanding individual differences in needs, MRC asserts its belief that all members of the short courses London college staff and students are to be treated equally regardless of their gender, ethnic origin, age, ability, disability, faith, sexual orientation or any other attribute.

 The working culture in the College in Ilford does not tolerate discrimination, victimisation and harassment in whichever form it occurs.
 When acting as an employer, provider of education or other services, MRC is committed to implementing its equal opportunities Policy of Management Education.
 To achieve this aim the college will adhere to the points below:

 Mont Rose College always strives to maintain the highest quality of teaching and learning experience for its students.
 The provisions of this Policy of Management Education commit the college to a continuing process of improvement, and to maintaining its standards through a vigorous process of quality assurance.

 The college shall subject its education and training programmes to continual process of improvement and quality enhancement.
 The college will update and monitor periodically plans, and policies of education improvement.